 The only downside to the SmartyPants gummy vitamins is that pregnant and lactating women should take four gummies a day rather than just one.
 However, if you like the taste, this could be a plus!
 Many mothers prefer gummy vitamins to pills or soft gels, which can be very large and cause nausea.

 Expecting mothers only need to take one of the soft gels a day, fewer than other brands, making it easy to remember.
-Additionally, this will be the only prenatal pill you have to take because it fulfills all the base nutrients required.
+Additionally, this will be the only prenatal pill you take because it fulfills all the base nutrients required.
 The addition of ginger extract is to ease nausea and stomach discomfort, which is certainly helpful, especially during the first trimester.

 These vitamins mainly have great reviews from their users, but some complain about the pills’ size and smell, saying that it caused them nausea.

 This brand was inspired after Dr. Saimah Arshad realized how difficult it was for the Muslim parents in her community to find vitamins that did not contain pork by-products, allergens, or harmful chemicals.
 Because of this, all of Salaam Nutritionals’ prenatal gummy vitamins are vegetarian, non-GMO, and free of gluten, dairy, and nuts.